Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 More about this trial

-If your cancer hasn’t spread to another part of your body, doctors usually treat small bowel cancer with surgery first.
+If possible doctors usually treat small bowel cancer with surgery first.
 Doctors aren’t sure if it is best to give chemotherapy after surgery to reduce the risk of the cancer coming back or not.
 So they want to find out more.
 Chemotherapy has side effects and it is important that patients don’t have treatments they don’t need.

 In this trial, researchers are looking at 3 different chemotherapy drugs called fluorouracil (also known as 5FU), capecitabine and oxaliplatin after surgery.
 There are 2 different parts to this trial.
 So depending on which part you join,